 - Vancouver International Airport (800 km)

-Depending on where your trip to Banff National Park originates, you’ll have seven main transportation options for how to get to Lake Louise:
+Depending on where your trip to Banff National Park originates, you’ll have eight main transportation options for how to get to Lake Louise:

 The most common way visitors get to Lake Louise is by driving.
-No matter which direction you come from, the drive will pure visual pleasure – a stunning drive through the majestic Canadian Rockies to one of the most beautiful destinations in Canada.
+No matter which direction you come from, the drive is beautiful, with classic Canadian Rockies scenery along the way.
+If you intend on driving to Lake Louise, be sure to keep reading as you should know about the parking challenges and the shuttle system.

 The most common driving routes to Lake Louise are:

-The driving route from the closest airport to Lake Louise begins with an easy drive on the bypass freeway in Calgary to the TransCanada Highway.
+As the closest airport to Lake Louise is in Calgary, this is the most common driving route.
+It begins with an easy drive on the bypass freeway in Calgary to the Trans-Canada Highway.
 Once on Highway 1, the excitement will build as you can see the Canadian Rockies ahead of you through the flat, prairie landscape.

 Directions from the Calgary Airport to Lake Louise